Review: KrisFlyer UOB Credit Card

 dbs altitude income requirement

-The KrisFlyer UOB Credit Card has an entry-level income requirement of just S$30,000 per year.
+The KrisFlyer UOB Credit Card has a minimum income requirement of S$30,000 per year, the MAS-mandated minimum.

 This is broken down into: